Acute Otitis Media

 Low socioeconomic status.

-The most specific sign of acute otitis media is a bulging tympanic membrane.
-Diagnosis requires an acute onset of ear pain or discomfort, erythema of the tympanic membrane, and a middle-ear effusion.
-Effusion can be demonstrated by a bulging and immobile tympanic membrane (or one with decreased mobility as demonstrated with pneumatic otoscopy), an air-fluid level, or otorrhea (if there is a perforation in the tympanic membrane).
-If there is otorrhea and the ear canal is particularly tender, consider a diagnosis of acute otitis externa rather than otitis media.
-Tympanometry or acoustic reflectometry may substitute for pneumatic otoscopy when the presence of middle-ear effusion is uncertain.
+The most specific sign of AOM is a bulging tympanic membrane, but diagnosis requires a sudden onset of ear pain (or complaints of discomfort), erythema of the tympanic membrane, and a middle-ear effusion.
+An effusion can be demonstrated by a bulging and immobile tympanic membrane.
+Decreased mobility can also be demonstrated with pneumatic otoscopy.
+An air-fluid level, or otorrhea (if there is a perforation in the tympanic membrane) can indicate fluid in the middle ear.
+Otorrhea and a particularly tender ear canal, however, are commonly observed in cases of acute otitis externa rather than otitis media.
+Tympanometry or acoustic reflectometry may substitute for pneumatic otoscopy when the presence of middle-ear effusion is equivocal.

-Bacterial culture of a middle ear aspirate is only indicated in the case of immunosuppression, severe illness (with AOM as the likely source), or refractory AOM.
+Bacterial culture of a middle-ear aspirate may be indicated in the case of immunosuppression, severe illness (with AOM as the likely source), or refractory AOM.

-Suggestions in the Nutritional Considerations section below should be considered early in the treatment of AOM; they may reduce the need for other treatments, which can often be difficult and taxing.
+Nutritional considerations should be made early in the treatment of AOM, as they may reduce the need for other treatments, which can often be difficult and taxing, especially in younger patients.

 Decongestants and antihistamines have no proven benefit in AOM.

-The immediate treatment goal is to control pain.
-Several treatment options are available for otalgia.
+The immediate treatment goal is controlling pain (otalgia).
+Several treatment options are available.

-NSAIDs and acetaminophen may improve symptoms.
-Caution must be taken with acetaminophen in children as there is a narrower therapeutic window and therefore a higher risk of accidental overdose.
+Nonsteroidal anti-inflammatory drugs and acetaminophen have been shown to improve symptoms.
+Caution must be taken with acetaminophen in children as there is a narrower therapeutic window for patients < 2 years of age and consequently a higher risk of accidental overdose.
 Occasionally, opioids may be warranted for severe pain that is inadequately controlled with initial analgesic therapy.

-- All patients under 6 months of age should receive antibiotics, even if the diagnosis of AOM is uncertain.
+- All patients under 6 months of age should receive antibiotics, even if the diagnosis of AOM is uncertain, to prevent complications such as mastoiditis.

 - Patients older than 2 years with a definite diagnosis of AOM should start an antibiotic if otalgia is moderate to severe, or if fever reaches 39°C. Otherwise, observation may be considered.